 MCTS | Megabus |

-There are vending machines with food and drink to grab something while you wait or grab something to go.
-At the time of publishing, the coffee shop/cafe closed.
+There are vending machines with food and drink, so you can grab something while you wait or take something to go.
+There is also a cafe.

-There are other food and coffee places available within blocks of the station, but these are my favorite and within walking distance for most.
+Food and coffee places are available within blocks of the station, and here are a few of my favorites that are within walking distance.

-One of my favorite coffee shops is half a block North of the station, Stone Creek Coffee’s Factory Cafe, with brewed coffee, espresso drinks, food, and accessories.
+One of my favorite coffee shops is Stone Creek Coffee’s Factory Cafe, which is half a block from the station.
+It serves brewed coffee, espresso drinks, food, and accessories.

-A variety of shops and food is .4 miles east of the Milwaukee Public Market.
-The Market offers a diversity of food vendors, coffee, and more, with indoor and outdoor seating.
+Various shops and food are .4 miles east, including the Milwaukee Public Market, which offers multiple food vendors, coffee, and more, with indoor and outdoor seating.

 Wrap-up